 The CareCentric shared care record combines data from local systems to create a single care record.
 An entry-level system might allow primary care and acute clinicians to view each other’s records, while a full integrated care record combines records from multiple types of organisation and across care settings within a designated community.

 The integrated record supports the collection and update of community-wide assessment, event-driven alerting, task management, referral, secure instant messaging, workflow and care planning applications – to deliver integrated, patient-centric care.
 Patient registers can be created using risk stratification or manual assignment.
+Care plans can be tailored to suit a wide range of requirements, including condition management (e.g. Covid, frailty, heart failure) and end of life preferences.

 Patients are engaged in their own health through the myCareCentric Personal Held Record.
 They are able to self-monitor using wearables and telehealth devices and interact directly with clinicians in real-time to improve the management of their condition.

 Facilities include activity dashboards which can present activity levels in various providers, so that the impact of changes in care patterns can be assessed.
-Similarly, population health reports can monitor improvements and deterioration in the health of the citizens in a care community.
+Similarly, population health dashboards can monitor improvements and deterioration in the health of the citizens in a care community.

 "CareCentric is well-liked and used by clinical staff in our Trust and across the Dorset community.”